salvadornm/cerisse/docs/prob.md

 # PROB

-The file is structured in several parts, not all of them are necessary.
-Use ```prob.h``` form one of the examples.
+The ```prob.h``` file creates the namespace **PROB**, that defines th eprobelm to be solved and the methods to do it. file form one of the examples as a starting point

 ## Problem parameters

+The code requires a **ProbParm** structure, which is passed to user deifned functions and allows to centralised one place where varibles are stored.

 ```cpp
 struct ProbParm {